kkohbrok/kkohbrok.github.io/index.md

 My work is funded by a grant from Microsoft Research, for which I am very grateful.

 ### Workshops and Conferences
-- talk at Skech 2018 in Bertinoro.
+- "An Introduction to Using F\* in Cryptographic Proofs" talk at Skech 2018 in Bertinoro.
 [Slides](https://github.com/kkohbrok/kkohbrok.github.io/raw/master/talks/sketch2018.pdf)
+- "Using Types in Composed Cryptographic Proofs" talk at EUTypes 2018 in Aarhus.
+[Slides](https://github.com/kkohbrok/kkohbrok.github.io/raw/master/talks/eutypes2018.pdf)

 ### Papers
 State-Separating Proofs: A Reduction Methodology for Real-World Protocols <br />